w0wayush/LLD-Java-and-CPP/SOLID Principles/LSP/README.md

         Human child = new Child();
         Human adult = new Adult();

-        // Child violet LSP
+        // Child Violates LSP
         child.eat(); // Child is eating
         child.sleep(); // Child is sleeping
         child.work(); // Human can work
         child.makeDinner(); // Human can make dinner

-        // Only adult not violet LSP
+        // Only adult not Violates LSP
         adult.eat(); // Adult is eating
         adult.sleep(); // Adult is sleeping
         adult.work(); // Adult can work